private Notary Public | Attestation Services in Dubai

 The notary within the UAE may be a person authorized and licensed by the courts in the relevant Emirate to attest and notarize a limited number of documents.
 The term ‘notary public’ refers to both ‘public notary’ and ‘private notary’.

-The Federal Law No. 4 of 2013 Concerning the Regulation of Notarial Services (Federal Law) regulates the practice of the notary within the UAE.
+Federal Law No. 4 of 2013 Concerning the Regulation of Notarial Services (Federal Law) regulates the practice of the notary within the UAE.
 The Emirates of Abu Dhabi has issued its own Law No. (11) of 2017 Concerning the notary within the Emirate of Abu Dhabi (Abu Dhabi Law).
 The Abu Dhabi Law essentially reiterates the provisions of the Federal Law with minor variations to reflect the practice in Abu Dhabi.

 The Federal Law stipulates that the notary has the competence to notarize documents as needed by the law and authenticate signatures of concerned parties.

 It is important to notice that, according to Article 43 of the Federal Law, all documents notarized with signatures by the notary are required to be written in Arabic.
-Any documents that are written in a foreign language, they’re required to be translated into Arabic through a legal certified translator.
+Any documents that are written in a foreign language, they’re required to be translated into Arabic through a legally certified translator.
 Thus, any documents to be notarized by a notary public are required to be issued either in Arabic only or in bilingual format (i.e. English and Arabic) with a licensed legal translation of Arabic by a translator licensed by the UAE Ministry of Justice.

 In practice, any documents that are required to be presented outside the UAE are typically not required to be translated into Arabic and, therefore, can’t be notarized by a notary within the UAE.
-The samples of these documents are often application forms, admission forms, bank forms, statements of oath, declarations and affidavits.
+The samples of these documents are often application forms, admission forms, bank forms, statements of the oath, declarations, and affidavits.
 These documents are thus witnessed by lawyers in the UAE.
 All third parties and government departments outside the UAE accept the witnessing of these documents by lawyers.

 According to Article 44 of the Federal Law, the concerned person may obtain a replica of any documents kept at the notary files or registered in the record.
-The notary is thus only authorized to issue true copy attestation of these documents that are kept at the notary files or registered in their record.
+The notary is thus only authorized to issue true copy attestation of these documents that are kept in the notary files or registered in their record.
 The samples of these documents would be powers of attorney, declarations, and contracts registered with the notary in Arabic (or in bilingual format, being English and Arabic).

 The notary within the UAE, therefore, doesn’t have the powers to notarize or issue true copy attestation of documents such as passports, utility bills, bank statements, or other documents that aren’t registered with him.
 Accordingly, all true copies of such documents are issued by lawyers within the UAE rather than a notary and therefore the concept of notarization of such documents doesn’t exist within the UAE.
-Any third parties or government departments requesting notarized copies of passports, utility bills, bank statements, etc. accept true copies of those documents issued by lawyers within the UAE.
+Any third parties or government departments requesting notarized copies of passports, utility bills, bank statements, etc. They accept true copies of those documents issued by lawyers within the UAE.

 General Scope of Powers of Notary Public